Enrollees & Representatives

 Answer 3:

-You may request a standard or expedited (fast) appeal by sending a signed written request to us within 60 calendar days from the date of the notice of your plan’s redetermination, unless the time frame is extended by us for good cause.
+You may request a standard or expedited (fast) appeal by sending a signed written request to us within 60 calendar days (effective Jan.
+1, 2025, this will change to 65 calendar days) from the date of the notice of your plan’s redetermination, unless the time frame is extended by us for good cause.
 You may use the Reconsideration Request Form, but we will accept any other written document as long as it is signed and includes the following:

 1. Your full name